ryanoneill416/pwr-dublin/README.md

 ## Logo underline appearance:

-In the early stages of the project I was hvaing a problem giving the logo a visually appealing underline.
+In the early stages of the project I was having a problem giving the logo a visually appealing underline.
 The issue arised because of how the default underline property wasn't positioned below the text.

 I solved this issue by digging and learning about the text-underline-offset property.